 Property within the District is subject to taxation by several taxing authorities in addition to the District.
 Under Texas law, if ad valorem taxes levied by a taxing authority become delinquent, a lien is created upon the property which has been taxed.
 A tax lien on property in favor of the District is on a parity with tax liens of other taxing jurisdictions.
-In addition to ad valorem taxes required to make debt service payments on bonded debt of the District and of such other jurisdictions (see "DISTRICT DEBT - Estimated Overlapping Debt Statement"), certain taxing jurisdictions are authorized by Texas law to assess, levy, and collect ad valorem taxes for operation, maintenance, administrative, and/or general revenue purposes.
+In addition to ad valorem taxes required to make debt service payments on bonded debt of the District and of such other jurisdictions (see "DISTRICT DEBT-Estimated Overlapping Debt Statement"), certain taxing jurisdictions are authorized by Texas law to assess, levy, and collect ad valorem taxes for operation, maintenance, administrative, and/or general revenue purposes.

-Set forth below is a compilation of all 2021 taxes levied by such jurisdictions per \$100 of assessed valuation.
+Set forth below is a compilation of all 2022 taxes levied by such jurisdictions per \$100 of assessed valuation.
 Such levies do not include local assessments for community associations, fire department contributions, charges for solid waste disposal, or any other dues or charges made by entities other than political subdivisions.

-Taxing Jurisdiction 2021 Tax Rate/ Per \$100 of A.V.
+Taxing Jurisdiction 202 22 Tax Rate

-The District (a) \$0.450000
+The District \$ 0.450000

-Fort Bend County 0.438300
+Fort Bend County (a) 0.452800

 Fort Bend Independent School District 1.210100

-Fort Bend County Drainage District 0.014500

-Fort Bend County MUD No. 134D 1.000000 (b)
+Fort Bend County MUD No. 134D (b) 1.000000

-Fort Bend County MUD No. 134E 1.000000 (b)

-Estimated Total Tax Rate \$3.112900 (b)
+Total Tax Rate \$ 3.112900